New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

-where $\hat{\bm{x}}_i \in \mathbb{R}^S$ denotes the estimated speech signal of the $i$-th speaker, and $f$ represents the transformation applied by the separation system on the mixture signal $\bm{y}$.
-Note that the order of the output signals is arbitrary and a mapping between each output and its corresponding speaker identity is typically required.
-Following state-of-the-art \a{SS} methods \cite{Luo2018, Luo2019, chen2020dual, subakan2021attention}, we adopt an encoder-decoder structure for $f$ as shown in Figure~\ref{fig: audio_only}.
-In particular, $f$ comprises three main blocks: encoder, mask estimator using a \ac{DNN}, and decoder, represented by $\mathcal{E}$, $\mathcal{B}$, $\mathcal{D}$, respectively.
-The encoder $\mathcal{E}$ transforms the time-domain waveform of the mixture into frame-wise features $\bm{Y} \in \mathbb{R}^{N \times T}$, where $N$ is the dimensionality of the encoded features of each frame, and $T$ denotes the number of time-frames, i.e.,
+where $\hat{\bm{x}}_i \in \mathbb{R}^S$ denotes the estimated speech signal at the $i$-th output, and $f$ represents the transformation applied by the separation system on the mixture signal $\bm{y}$.
+Note that the order of the output signals is arbitrary, and a mapping between each output and its corresponding speaker identity is typically required.
+Following state-of-the-art \a{SS} methods \cite{Luo2018, Luo2019, chen2020dual, subakan2021attention}, we adopt an encoder-masker-decoder structure for $f$, as shown in Figure~\ref{fig: audio_only}.
+In particular, $f$ comprises three main blocks: an encoder, a mask estimator using a \ac{DNN}, and a decoder, represented by $\mathcal{E}$, $\mathcal{B}$, and $\mathcal{D}$, respectively.
+The encoder $\mathcal{E}$ transforms the time-domain waveform of the mixture into frame-wise features $\bm{Y} \in \mathbb{R}^{N \times T}$, where $N$ is the dimensionality of the encoded features of each time frame, and $T$ denotes the number of time frames, i.e.,

 The mask estimator $\mathcal{B}$ is a \ac{DNN} that maps the encoded features $\bm{Y}$ to a mask for each speaker in the mixture, i.e.,